datajoint/datajoint-python/docs/src/faq.md

 Matt Dean develops and maintains Helium under the direction of members of Karel Svoboda's lab at Janelia Research Campus and Vathes LLC.

-Data may also be imported or  synchronized into a DataJoint pipeline from exising LIMS (laboratory information management systems).
+Data may also be imported or synchronized into a DataJoint pipeline from existing LIMS (laboratory information management systems).
 For example, the [International Brain Lab](https://internationalbrainlab.com) synchronizes data from an [Alyx database](https://github.com/cortex-lab/alyx).